Feriman22/portscan-protection/README.md

 ## The future

-- Whitelist
 - Add easier way to disable auto-update function
-- Use cURL instead of wget

 ## Changelog

->UNDER DEVELOPMENT
+>04-04-2021
+- Whitelist function
 - Use cURL instead of wget
+- Smarter way to update
+- Different menus before and after install
-- Whitelist (ALPHA)
+- Small bugfixes

 >01-02-2021
 - Bugfix: ipset and iptable commands are not found on CentOS systems